 3 February 2004: Middlesbrough 2 Arsenal 1 (league cup) – despite the brilliant league run Arsenal went out.
 Keown was sent off on 45 minutes, Reyes scored an own goal after Edu had pulled it back to 1-1.

-3 February 2009: Arsenal finally announce signing of Arshavin for £15m from Zenit St Petersburg, paying the club’s highest ever fee to date (it was only beaten by the fee paid for Ozil in 2013).
+3 February 2009: Arsenal finally announced the signing of Arshavin for £15m from Zenit St Petersburg, paying the club’s highest ever fee to date (it was eventually beaten by the fee paid for Ozil in 2013).
 It is said Arshavin had hired a private jet to take him to London on 1 February for the medical and signing.

 4 February 1905: Final game for William Gooing.
 He scored 45 goals in 94 games for Woolwich Arsenal before moving on to play for Northampton Town.